Fri Jan 2, 2009

 - Hunted Forever has an original two monochrome aesthetic.
 From the same people Towering Forever has also a special approach in it’s graphic design, and the idea of defending a tree from some evil robots approaching… nature vs machine.

 - Cursor*10 also plays with time and mouse cursors.
-Quite original concept.
+Quite an original concept.
+Update: new URL for the game.

 - The nice old Simon says.